openlists/PythonResources/README.md

 ### Numerical Tours in Python

-Numerical tours in Python is a collection of materials exploring topics within numerical computing, in Python.
+Numerical tours in Python is a collection of materials exploring topics within numerical computing.

 [Homepage](https://www.numerical-tours.com/python/)